chigginss/Newsflash/README.md

 # Features

 - View Top Trending news for the current time, complete with a key for Bias and Scale.
-Titles are links to the respective outlet and will open in a new tab.
+- Titles are links to the respective outlet and will open in a new tab.
+- Hover over an article to see the full title, author and summary in a tooltip.
 - Search for news coverage by a keyword, brand or name.
 - Allows users to create an account, log-in, favorite search terms, and share coverage through mail.